The California educator's guide to choosing the right teaching credential

-Again, the three credentials listed above are specific to California.
+Again, the three California state teaching credential options listed above are specific to the state.
 But hopefully this information provides you with a clearer picture of what the credentialing landscape looks like.

 Now that you’re aware of some of the teaching credential options available, you might want to dive into the details of some preparatory programs.
-To learn more about the admission requirements, program outcomes and internship opportunities that could await, visit Brandman University’s Teaching Credentials & Authorizations page.
+If you’re looking for information on how to get a teaching credential in California specifically, explore Brandman University’s Teaching Credentials & Authorizations.
+You’ll find important info about admission requirements, program outcomes and internship opportunities.

 Become a Student

 Have questions about enrollment, degree programs, financial aid, or next steps?